oliverschwendener/ueli/README.md

     * `executionArgument` String - Represents the execution argument for the shortcut.
     * `name` String - Represents the displayed name for the shortcut.
     * `icon` String - (Optional) Represents the svg icon for the shortcut.
 If no icon is set default icon is used.
+* `showSearchResultNumber` Boolean - If the search result number should be shown on the GUI.
 * `showTrayIcon` Boolean - If the icon should appear in the system tray.
 * `smoothScrolling` Boolean - If page scrolling for search results should be smooth or instant.
 * `userInputFontSize` Number - Represents the font size of the user input in pixels.